shutter-network/shutter-docs/docs/protocol/api/use_cases.md

   - Ensures that combat actions remain hidden until all players have locked in their choices.
   - Prevents last-minute strategic counterpicking of moves.
 - **Hidden Role & Social Deduction Games (Mafia, Werewolf, Daoplomacy)**
-  - Keeps player roles and actions hidden until the correct moment.
+  - Keeps player roles and actions hidden until the reveal phase.
   - Prevents bias or leaks that could ruin the secrecy of the game.
 - **Tournaments & Competitive Matchmaking**
   - Ensures that players submit their game choices (e.g., characters, weapons, skills) without pre-revealing them.